dx9er/vod-chat-combiner/README.md

 - `--twitch-dl-path` - Overrides the `$PATH` location to provide TwitchDownloaderCLI from a specific directory.
 - `--ffmpeg-path` - Allows you to specify the FFmpeg binary to use, instead of the one downloaded by TwitchDownloaderCLI.
 - `-f|--font` - Specifies the font to use for chat rendering.
 The default font is provided by TwitchDownloaderCLI.
+- `-w|--chat-width` - Width of the chat replay.
+The default width depends on the processing mode.
+- `--font-size` - Specifies the font size to use for chat rendering.
+The default font size is provided by TwitchDownloaderCLI.
 - `--emoji-vendor` - Sets the emoji vendor to use in chat rendering.
 The default vendor is provided by TwitchDownloaderCLI.

 ## Modes